bullenweg/bullenweg.github.io/README.md

 > You cannot make this shit up.
 Matt Mullenweg tried to spend $500k+ to get @kendricklamar to record a WP Engine dis track.
 Excellent use of investor money right there folks. ~[@kellie](https://x.com/kellie/status/1849442155066007794)

 Matt thinks he's Kendrick, but really, he's Drake.
+Maybe Kendrick is the person who can finally [get through to him](https://genius.com/31645761):

+> The audience not dumb
+>
+> Shape the stories how you want, hey, [Matt], they're not slow

 ### 2024-10-22